sordina/HaskellEvolutionProfile/README.md

 * PostDoc

 ... so these have been excluded for the present.
-Please don't hesitate to send a pull-request that modify these solutions to work :-)
+Please don't hesitate to send a pull-request that modifies these solutions to work :-)

 ## Running